Rohitv0991/eCommerce-API/README.md

 This examples are of running the service locally (localhost), using port 5000.

 ### 1. Creating new objects ###
-Inorder to create a new object we have to first set input parameters.
+Inorder to create a new object we have to first ```import requests``` module.
+Then set input parameters.
 Kindly make sure that your request includes all the keys.
 ```python

 # input JSON parameters